The Importance of Equipment Maintenance

 - Skilled personnel: If you have an immediate maintenance need, you’re also going to require someone who is both trained on the specific piece of equipment and available to help.

 - Documenting maintenance history: It can be difficult to keep a well-organized history of maintenance tasks, big and small, for every piece of heavy equipment you work with.
-However, it is necessary to do so if you want to maintain your warranty and maximize your return on investment when selling your machines in the future.
+Documenting this information is essential for maintaining your machines’ value and warranties.

 Realizing the importance of equipment maintenance is only the first part.
 The second part is knowing what to do to ensure you’re maximizing the life of your equipment.
 There are several tips you can use to extend the operating life of your machine, regardless of what type of equipment you have or the size of your fleet.